 What the Cadillac Escalade Gets Right

 An Escalade has the bold styling to create a presence.
 Its size also creates usable space for five passengers in decent comfort.
-And the standard 6.2-liter V8 engine has lots of power that can propel this massive machine with authority -- useful if you're trying to escape the paparazzi.
+And the standard 6.2-liter V8 engine, now with 420 horsepower, can propel this massive machine with authority -- useful if you're trying to escape the paparazzi.

-These days, its interior materials have improved and there are excellent features such as the Bose audio system and premium leather seats that come at a reasonable price compared to other luxury SUVs.
+The revamped interior features yards of top-notch materials and even more conveniences than in years past.
+High-end features like Bose surround-sound and premium leather seats come at a reasonable price compared to other luxury SUVs.

 What the Mercedes-Benz GL450 Gets Right